The Beauty Blind

 I’m a guy who has a skill, the skill of seeing everything new as a quite normal thing.
 I’m the kind of guy who even if you take him to planet Mars he would just say, “Yup, that’s good.”

 I always thought this is a good skill I have, the skill of seeing everything new as quite normal.
-And that was the case until I saw a Snap of Lubna Alkhamis.
+Until, I saw a Snap of Lubna Alkhamis.

 Lubna is the kind of a person that can take you to a peaceful and pleasant state of mind with a single picture or by spelling some few words with her magical voice.